-- A. Age and frequency of use Helmets used at the busiest stations will not last as long as at less busy stations. - B. The length of exposure to extreme heat, extreme cold, and the intensity of the heat Exposure to extreme heat and flame can cause damage to the Helmet shell, impact cap and other components. - C. The length of exposure to hazardous materials If the exposure to hazardous materials is severe, and cleaning is ineffective, the Helmet may not be safe for further use. - D. The length of exposure to sunlight, or other light containing UV rays Long term exposure to UV light causes components to become brittle or weak. - Accelerated wear and tear caused by exposure to frequent, repeated training exercises.
+- A. Age and frequency of use Helmets used at the busiest stations will not last as long as at less busy stations. - B. The length of exposure to extreme heat, extreme cold, and the intensity of the heat - Exposure to extreme heat and flame can cause damage to the Helmet shell, impact cap and other components. - C. The length of exposure to hazardous materials If the exposure to hazardous materials is severe, and cleaning is ineffective, the Helmet may not be safe for further use. - D. The length of exposure to sunlight, or other light containing UV rays Long term exposure to UV light causes components to become brittle or weak.